 El Fuerte was founded in 1564 by Spanish conquistador Don Francisco de Ibarra, the first explorer in the treasures of the Western Sierra Madre mountains.
 In 1610 a fort was built to ward off the fierce Zuaque and Tehueco Indians, who constantly harassed the Spaniards.
-El Fuerte became a major trading post for silver miners and gold seekers from the Urique, Batopilas and Rain of gold mines in the nearby Sierra Madre.
+El Fuerte became a major trading post for silver miners and gold seekers from the Urique, Batopilas, and Rain of gold mines in the nearby Sierra Madre.

-In 1824, El Fuerte became the capitol of what is now the states of Sonora, Sinaloa and a part of Arizona.
+In 1824, El Fuerte became the capital of what is now the states of Sonora, Sinaloa, and a part of Arizona.
 It remained for several years.
 There is much rich history in and around El Fuerte.
 You can be sure that a historical walk around this picturesque colonial city of about 30,000 people is a very rewarding experience.
 El Fuerte is also famous for being the legendary birthplace of Senor Diego de la Vega, also known as El Zorro.

 A wonderful virgin landscape setting in the middle of the mysterious Tarahumara

 Indian country.
 The charming village of Cerocahui is located at the edge of Urique Canyon, the deepest canyon in the western Sierra Madre system.
 This “ejido” (government-established community cooperative) is dedicated to forestry.
-Previously the town was involved in mining at “Sangre de Cristo” which closed down in 1963 and now ranching and farming predominates.
+Previously the town was involved in mining at “Sangre de Cristo” which closed down in 1963 and now ranching and farming predominates